Cobalt

 Cobalt is an essential trace element that can have negative effects even at slightly elevated concentrations.

-The concentration in natural seawater at the surface is extremely low at 0.03 µg/l1 – therefore cobalt is considered an ultra-trace element.
-The concentration is highest at the sea surface and decreases with increasing depth1.
-Cobalt occurs as a free ion but is also a central component of the important B-provitamin cyanocobalamin (vitamin B12), see Figure 1.
-New studies show a connection between cyanocobalamin and the growth of phytoplankton2.
+The concentration in natural seawater at the surface is very low at 0.03 µg/l1 – therefore cobalt is considered an ultra-trace element.
+The concentration is highest at the sea surface and declines with increasing depth1.

 Scientific studies show significant growth inhibition in the studied stony corals Stylophora pistillata and Acropora muricata at a cobalt concentration of 0.2 µg/l – a low pH value (7.8) had an even stronger effect here.
 3 Even robust animals like Aiptasia anemones show negative effects (bleaching, tentacle retraction) at significantly elevated cobalt concentrations.4